-The immune system is incorporated via innate immune receptors: RIG-I-like receptor, C-type lectin-like receptors, Toll-like receptor, NOD-like receptor can detect coronavirus.
+The immune system is incorporated via innate immune receptors: RIG-I-like receptors, C-type lectin-like receptors, Toll-like receptors, and NOD-like receptors can detect coronavirus.
 Type I interferons are the first line of defense against viruses.
-These viruses escape the host immune system using various methods such as JAK-STAT signaling inhibition induced by type I interferon.
-One of the most significant features of enveloped coronaviruses is their ability to infect macrophages and activate type I interferons (IFN-α/β), which stimulate the immune system such as natural killer cells and macrophages and increase body resistance.
+These viruses escape the host immune system using various methods, such as JAK-STAT signaling inhibition induced by type I interferon.
+One of the most significant features of enveloped coronaviruses is their ability to infect macrophages and activate type I interferons (IFN-α/β), which stimulate the immune system, such as natural killer cells and macrophages, and increase body resistance.
 Coronavirus infection has also been displayed to delay IFN signaling and lead to acute disease.
 Alpha and beta interferons are synthesized by many cells after coronavirus infection, preventing the spread of the virus, increasing the incidence of MHCi on uninfected cells, increasing their resistance to NK cells, and sensitizing them to CTL.
 On the other hand, the virus interferes with the differentiation and function of dendritic cells and thus affects specific immune responses (1).
-Pathogen-associated marker molecules (PAMPs) are responsible for the detection of virus RNA in the innate immune system.
+Pathogen-associated marker molecules (PAMPs) are responsible for detecting virus RNA in the innate immune system.
 TLR3, TLR7, and cytosolic RNA receptor receptors such as RIG-I and MDA5 activate NF-κB and IRF3 signaling cascades, which ultimately lead to increased expression of IFN-I in primary viral infections.
 The coronavirus can escape the immune system.
 Studies of the SARS and MERS viruses have shown that these viruses are capable of suppressing IFN-I production responses directly and indirectly.
 Ubiquitinase and reduction of STAT1 phosphorylation, which are involved in IFN-I signaling, are among the mechanisms of the virus suppressing innate immune responses.
 Those infected with coronavirus have higher levels of proinflammatory cytokines such as IP-10, MCP-1, MIP-1A, and TNFα, and the deterioration of patients is directly correlated with the levels of these cytokines.

 Dedicated immune response

 TCD4+ cells play an important role in immunity against the coronavirus by stimulating the production of specific coronavirus antibodies by B cells.
 Cytotoxic TCD8+ cells can kill infectious cells.
-IL-17 family cytokines are involved in infection control by inviting monocytes and neutrophils to the site of infection and activating the production of other inflammatory cytokines for example IL-1, IL-6, IL-8, and tumor necrosis factor α (TNF-α).
+IL-17 family cytokines are involved in infection control by inviting monocytes and neutrophils to the site of infection and activating the production of other inflammatory cytokines, for example, IL-1, IL-6, IL-8, and tumor necrosis factor α (TNF-α).
 Besides, MERS-CoV induces apoptosis in T cells.
 Lethal T cells directly attack the virus-infected cells.
-Then, a special protein called perforin is produced that creates pores in the infected cells and causes them to die, that is called cellular immunity (1).
+Then, a special protein called perforin is produced that creates pores in the infected cells and causes them to die, called cellular immunity (1).

 Humoral immunity, as part of a dedicated defense, fights viruses in body fluids, in which B lymphocytes are involved.
-When B lymphocytes first bind to the antigen, they grow, divide, and transform to plasmocytes and B cells of memory.
+When B lymphocytes first bind to the antigen, they grow, divide, and transform into plasmocytes and B cells of memory.
 The virus uses its surface proteins as an adhesion factor to enter host cells through a specific receptor called dipeptidyl peptidase-4.
 This receptor is a key factor in activating the immune system in affected individuals(1).
-The target is focusing on more specific and more specific arms, such as controlled production of oxygen radicals or the production of cytokines such as IL-1, IL-4, IL-6, IL-8, and IL-21 that are more feasible (11).
+The target is focusing on more specific and specific arms, such as the controlled production of oxygen radicals or the production of cytokines such as IL-1, IL-4, IL-6, IL-8, and IL-21 which are more feasible (11).
 Finally, more studies need to be done to better understand the features of inflammatory responses associated with coronavirus infection and its relationship to the timing of treatment interventions.
-Xufang Denga and colleagues (2017) in their study showed that modulating the stability and activity of coronavirus nsp15 protein in macrophages is essential for evading host dsRNA sensors and proposed a strategy for producing live attenuated vaccines (12).
+Xufang Denga and colleagues (2017) showed that modulating the stability and activity of coronavirus nsp15 protein in macrophages is essential for evading host dsRNA sensors and proposed a strategy for producing live attenuated vaccines (12).

 The effect of coronavirus on apoptosis and autophagy